parraman/asm-simulator/README.md

 # 16-bit Assembler Simulator

-A simulator of a x86-like 16-bit CPU.
+A simulator of a 16-bit CPU.
 This project has been developed for educational purposes and it is based on a [previous project](https://github.com/Schweigi/assembler-simulator) made by Marco Schweighauser.
-This project reuses the original page layout and the instruction parsing mechanism, based on the use of regular expressions; and extends the full instruction set with new instructions to handle byte-mode accesses and interrupts and system calls.
+It project reuses the original page layout and the instruction parsing mechanism, based on the use of regular expressions; and extends the full instruction set with new instructions to handle byte-mode accesses and interrupts and system calls.
 It has been written in Typescript using Angular 2+ and Bootstrap.

 ## Features